koukarin/Proof-of-Commitment-Protocol/README.md

 ### Tackle Spammers
 We really want to avoid the community being encouraged to over-tweetwith the hashtag supported (e.g. #ergo).

-For this reason, we’ve decided to count tweets which author present a normal activity.
+For this reason, we’ve decided to count tweets which author presents a normal activity.
 So if he/she tweets more than 28 times a day, it will be considered as a spam.

 Obviously, we know that hardcore tweeters naturally exist.
 That’s why we won’t punish people who tweet more than 28 times a day.
 But some of these tweets may not be counted.